sicherha/powerline/docs/source/develop/local-themes.rst

 Vim local themes
 ================

-Vim is the only available extension that has a wide variaty of options for local themes.
+Vim is the only available extension that has a wide variety of options for local themes.
 It is the only extension where local theme key refers to a function as described in :ref:`local_themes value documentation <config-ext-local_themes>`.